LJQ434/ME495/README.md

 fig 2. diagram of brain structure<br>

 ### Evolve and Select
-Weigths of synapses and limb's body size is slightly and randomly mutate in every generation.
-So the parents will have a similar shape with its children.
+Weigths of synapses and limb's body size is slightly and randomly mutate in every generation:<br> *1. randomly choose a synapses to change its weight randomly<br> *2. randomly choose a limb, and randomly choose a body in that limb, and changes its size.<br> So the parents will have a similar shape with its children.
 But the children may be smarter.<br>

 In every 20 genenrations, the limbs' body number and body direction has a large mutation.